cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 * Has a genesis, which has a type.
 * Uses params, which also have a type.

-Go ahead and define them in a `types.proto`:
+Go ahead and define them in a new `proto/alice/checkers/v1/types.proto`, taking inspiration from `minimal-module-example`:

 ```protobuf [proto/alice/checkers/v1/types.proto]
 syntax = "proto3";